awsdocs/aws-ruby-developer-guide/doc_source/welcome.rst

 Additional Documentation and Resources
 ======================================

-For more resources for |Rubylong| developers, see the following:
+For more resources for |sdk-ruby| developers, see the following:

 * :sdk-ruby-api:`AWS SDK for Ruby API Reference <index.html>`
 * `Developer blog <http://ruby.awsblog.com/>`_